 Let’s take a closer look at each of these situations.

 Mandatory detention results after a criminal conviction for:

 - A crime involving moral turpitude (“CIMT”) which resulted in a sentence of one year or more in prison;

 - Any two or more crimes involving moral turpitude;

 - A federal firearms offense or a California assault weapons crime;

 - A federal or California drug crime (other than a single offense for possession of 30 grams or less of marijuana for personal use); or

 - Espionage or treason.3

-An alien is also subject to mandatory detention if he or she is removal (deportable) due to drug abuse or addiction.
+An alien is also subject to mandatory detention if he or she is removed (deportable) due to drug abuse or addiction.
 (In practice, however, such deportations are rare).